Today’s sneaker face-off is all about figuring out whether Under Armour really stopped elevating its basketball performance line?

 Some big man’s influence can be felt when talking about sizing on the Embiid 1.
 No, this isn’t aimed purely for wide footers only.
 The width is wider enough for true wide footers avoiding fit problems.
 Therefore, staying true to size for pretty much any type of sized or shaped foot owner is my recommendation.
 Except for those who enjoy their toes being especially close to a wall, and having some supportive pressure coming out of sidewalls.
 In that case, going down half a size should do you just fine.

 When talking about comfort, well, I’m not going to waste my time talking about my experience with the Hovr Havoc 3.
 Just leave you with this… Whatever that freaking plastic’s mission is on this shoe, it made my feet feel like chicken legs put in a fryer full of hot oil.
-The good stuff was completely overwhelmed by the intention of reaching out my gym bag and switch to my go-to’s as quickly as possible.
+The good stuff was completely overwhelmed by the intention of reaching out my gym bag and switching to my go-to’s as quickly as possible.

 The Embiid 1, on the other hand, was a whole different animal.
 The presents of open-mesh tooling make you enjoy great air-flow, and close to your foot fit from the get-go.
 Up in the toe box, you actually do have an incredibly thin plastic coating for extra durability, and improved stability.
 But that doesn’t prevent sufficient air circulation any bit.